-Thayer County Health Services is comprised of a 19-bed Critical Access Hospital and a clinic in Hebron, and five satellite clinics in Bruning, Chester, Davenport, Deshler and Milligan.
+Thayer County Health Services is comprised of a 17-bed Critical Access Hospital and a clinic in Hebron, and four satellite clinics in Bruning, Chester, Davenport, and Deshler.
 TCHS is a county facility that serves a 50 mile radius from Hebron and serves patients from over 288 communities.
 Besides its patient-centered inpatient facility, the hospital also supports a full spectrum of pre- and post-hospital services, along with programs designed to improve the community health and maintain community wellness.
 Learn more about our services.

 A Tradition of Caring

 Thayer County Health Service’s tradition of caring began long before its first patient was admitted on Oct.
 17th, 1948.
 It began in 1944 when members of the community gathered to discuss the possibility of using what was then the Hebron College and Academy for their hospital.
 Fred Knaut, general manger of the Lutheran Hospital and Homes Society of Fargo, North Dakota was asked whether his organization would be interested in operating the hospital from Thedora Hall, the girl’s dormitory of the vacant junior college.
 Knaut and several Lutheran pastors discussed the proposal but could not come to an agreeable solution, and the dream of a hospital in Thayer County was put on hold.